“Do as I say, not as I do.”

 - How would you feel if you were them?

 - How do you think God would want you to respond to your friend?

 As we guide them along day by day we can continuously refer them back to the character of God!

 Yes, Mom building Godly character can be tough.
-It can be much easier to answer quickly instead of taking the time to dig into that teachable moment or to fall into the busy trap when it comes to intentional times of instruction.
+It can be much easier to answer quickly instead of taking the time to dig into that teachable moment.
+It’s easy to fall into the “too busy” trap when it comes to intentional times of instruction.
 But as many Moms ahead of us in the game will say – it is worth the hard work when the fruit comes!